schlae/pico-dram-tester/firmware/README.md

 The Pico 1 has eight PIO state machines.
 Think of a state machine as a microprocessor with a small and very task-specific instruction set.
-Each of these state machines can run independantly from its siblings and also the Pico's main ARM proceessor.
+Each of these state machines can run independently from its siblings and also the Pico's main ARM processor.
 The Pico 2 added four additional state machines.

-Each state machine has its own output an input FIFOs which it uses to comminicate with the main processor.
+Each state machine has its own output and input FIFOs which it uses to communicate with the main processor.

 You can write state machine programs in raw assembly or - with the use of libraries - higher level languages.

 Each state machine can run at a different clock cycle speed.

 ### FIFOs